gitparade-com/basher.it/_docs/fcambus_ansiweather.md

 ---
 AnsiWeather is a Shell script for displaying the current weather conditions in your terminal, with support for ANSI colors and Unicode symbols.

+Weather data comes from the OpenWeatherMap free weather API.